 For a family of four in San Joaquin County, a household making \$30,000 or less in 2023 is considered an extremely low-income household (based on HUD State income limits).
 Table 7-46 shows the number of extremely low-income households and their housing cost burden for both the unincorporated county and San Joaquin County as a whole.
 As shown in the table, there were 4,030 extremely low-income households in the unincorporated county, making up 8.8 percent of the total households.
 When looking at extremely low-income households in the unincorporated county, with 80.2 percent overpaying and 71.7 percent severely overpaying.
-When looking at tenure for extremely low-income renters in the unincorporated county, 73.1 percent were overpaying, compared to 75.1 percent of owners overpaying.
-In the unincorporated county, 75.1 percent of renters were overpaying and 66.3 percent were severely overpaying.
+This is similar to the county, with 80.2 percent overpaying and 71.7 percent severely overpaying, compared to 75.1 percent of owners overpaying.
+In the unincorporated county, 73.1 percent were overpaying and 65.9 percent were severely overpaying.
 Regarding extremely low-income owners, 73.1 percent were overpaying and 66.3 percent were severely overpaying.
 When looking at tenure for extremely low-income owners, 73.1 percent were overpaying and 66.3 percent were severely overpaying.
 When looking at tenure for extremely low-income owners, 73.1 percent were overpaying and 66.3 percent were severely overpaying.
-When looking at tenure for extremely low-income renters in San Joaquin County as a whole, renters were overpaying at a much higher rate than owners.
+When looking at tenure for extremely low-income owners, 73.1 percent were overpaying and 66.3 percent were severely overpaying at a much higher rate than owners.
 In San Joaquin County, 81.5 percent of renters and 76.7 percent of owners were overpaying.